Denmark: Risk Assessment

 Business Climate Rating

-- Very high level of household debt (290% of disposable income)
+- Very high household debt levels (240% of disposable income)

-- Public sector strongly represented in employment (30% of the workforce)
+- Public sector strongly represented in job market (30% of employees)